tomaszbilka/control-tasks/JS_2_microblog/readme.txt

 7. Display current count of articles

-to start: download files and double click in index.html or run it in yor favorite code editor with live server.
+to start: download files and double click in index.html or run it in yor favorite code editor with live server (just this way you will have 3 default posts).